988mayankk/Frida-Scripts/README.md

 # Frida-Scripts
-Frida Scripts To Bypass SSL Pinning
+Frida Scripts To Bypass SSL Pinning for Flutter Applications

 # Usage
 You don't need to configure iptables for Android or OpenVPN for iOS.
 Just follow the steps below.